Wwise Projects

 What Was HardSounds were cutting out mid-play.
 Gunshots would just vanish.
 I had no idea voice limits were even a thing before this.
 Took me an hour of debugging to realize the problem wasn't my code, it was Wwise running out of voices to assign.

-What I DidThe random containers handle variation, but the real fix was understanding voice priority.
-Gunshots need to play.
+What I DidGunshots need to play.
 A zombie grunt 30 meters away does not.
-I set up priority so close, loud sounds always win.
-Trimming silence off files was the other half - voices were being held open on dead air.
-That was when I realized not every sound needs to play - some can just be dropped and nobody notices.
+I set priorities so close, loud sounds always win.
+The other fix was trimming silence off files — sounds were holding their slot open on dead air.
+Not every sound needs to play.
+Some can just be dropped and nobody notices.

 Zone Transitions That Don't Sound Like a Hard Cut